-• the parents and spouses must utilize the EVV system for hours paid

-• married enrollees must be offered a choice of providers.
+- a parent, or parents in combination, or a spouse, may not provide more than 40 hours of services in a weekly work period.
+For parents, 40 hours is the total amount regardless of the number of children who receive services. - the parents and spouses must utilize the EVV system for hours paid; - married enrollees must be offered a choice of providers.
 If they choose a spouse as their care provider, it must be documented in the Person-Centered Service Plan

-The Person-Centered Service Plan must state that the relative is the best available appropriate PCS worker for the person using services.
+The Person-Centered Service Plan must state that the relative is the best available appropriate direct service worker for the person using services.